BenjaminShinar/udemy_docker_mastery/Lectures/commands.md

   - _--network-alias,--net-alias_ \<alias> - Add network-scoped alias for the container.
   - _--link \<list>_ - enable dns on default bridge network.
   - _--rm_ - Automatically remove the container when it exits.
+  - _--volume, -v_ - connect to a named volume.
 - _docker container ls_ - list all the containers (new format). by default only shows running containers.
   - _-a_ - all, show also stopped containers.
   - _docker ps_ - list all containers (old format)